Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 The feasible region of our continuous optimization problem is given by all engine manifolds.
-Each such manifold is given as the image of a map $M \colon \OP \to \R^m$ that assigns actuator settings to a given frequency and torque value pair in the operation field.
-A basic requirement is that these maps are continuous.
+Each such manifold is given as the image of a map $M \colon \OP \to \R^m$ that assigns actuator settings to a given frequency and torque value pair in the operation field, i.e.,